 Jacques Ibert was born in Paris in 1890; his father was a businessman; his mother was a pianist.
 She began teaching him piano and violin at age 4.
 When young Jacques finished grade school, he found a job in a movie house, playing piano for silent films.
-In 1910 he enrolled at the Paris Conservatory, joining Arthur Honegger and Darius Milhaud, but their studies came to an abrupt end when the German army crossed into Belgium.
+In 1910, he enrolled in the Paris Conservatory, joining Arthur Honegger and Darius Milhaud.
+But their studies came to an abrupt end when the German army crossed into Belgium.
 Throughout Europe, young men suspended their lives, gleefully marching off to war (everyone said they’d be home by Christmas).
 Ibert enlisted in the navy and spent much of the First World War traveling the Mediterranean; an experience that would inspire his most famous composition, Escales or “Ports of Call.”

 During the Second World War, Ibert’s music was banned by the Vichy government.
 He went into exile, finally settling in Switzerland.
 When Hitler fell, he returned to Paris, eventually running the Paris Opera and the Opéra-Comique.

 This musical travel log takes us to Rome and Palermo, Italy; Tunis and Nefta in Africa; and Valencia in Spain.
 Ibert had returned to the Conservatoire after WWI, and won the Prix de Rome on his first attempt in 1919, giving him the privilege of studying in Rome for 2 years.

 Trois pieces brèves